kotools/types/CONTRIBUTING.md

 [ask for help]: https://github.com/kotools/types/discussions/new?category=q-a

-### Checking the API binaries
+### Checking the Application Binary Interface (ABI)

-When introducing changes to the API, you can check its binaries by running the `Check API binaries` configuration.
+When introducing changes to the ABI, you can check its binaries by running the `Check ABI` configuration.
 This ensures that we are maintaining the binary compatibility of this library.

 In some cases, this configuration will fail and will request you to update the API binaries.
-You can do this by running the `Dump API binaries` configuration.
+You can do this by running the `Dump ABI` configuration.

 > You can see [what makes a binary incompatible change] to the public API in the
 > [Kotlin/binary-compatibility-validator] project.